roomtin/gopro-controller/README.md

 Open source Rust Library for interacting with GoPro Cameras over BLE and (maybe eventually) WiFi

 ## Motivation
 GoPros are neat little devices but the only good way of interacting with them is through their mobile app which isn't extensible.
-This crate hopes to provide a starting point for programatically controling the camera wirelessly and eventually downloading media from it from more DIY friendly computers such as Raspberry Pis and other SBCs, microcontrollers etc.
+This crate hopes to provide a starting point for programatically controling the cameras wirelessly and eventually downloading media from them with more DIY friendly computers such as Raspberry Pis and other SBCs, microcontrollers etc.

 ## GoPro Specification
 https://gopro.github.io/OpenGoPro/